Suyumbekov/heroku-tg-bot/README.md

 ## heroku-tg-bot
-I recreated the bot that greets new members of Telegram group [node-telegram-bot-api](https://github.com/yagop/node-telegram-bot-api) is used.
+I recreated the bot that greets new members of Telegram group<br>

+[node-telegram-bot-api](https://github.com/yagop/node-telegram-bot-api) is used.